The Soul of Therapy

 Spirituality and Anxiety

-This article is intended for information purposes only and is not intended as a guide for any reader’s specific mental health situation.
+This article about spirituality and anxiety is intended for information purposes only and is not intended as a guide for any reader’s specific mental health situation.
 If you are struggling with mental or emotional symptoms, see your physician for a physical checkup and consult a mental health professional.

 Have you ever had a smoke detector that kept going off, maybe because it was too close to all that intentionally or unintentionally blackened food you whip up in your kitchen?
 Or maybe it kept chirping because its battery was low.
 We rely on smoke detectors to warn us when there is a serious problem.
 We can put up with a few false alarms, but no one wants to live in a house with a smoke detector going off every few minutes.
 Yet, that’s what it’s like to live with persistent anxiety.